 Category Water Quality Parameter Trophic State Index (season average) Classifciation

-Nutrients Total Phosphorus 70 Hypereutrophic
+Nutrients Total Phosphorus 69 Eutrophic

 Plant Production Chlorophyll 47 Mesotrophic

-Clarity Transparency 42 Mesotrophic
+Clarity Transparency 43 Mesotrophic

-The TSI for Total Phosphorus classified the lake as hypereutrophic, or extremely productive.
+The TSI for Total Phosphorus classified the lake as eutrophic, or very productive.
 This is based on the availability of nutrients to fuel plant productivity.
 The TSI for Chlorophyll, however, is lower than the nutrient score.
 This suggests that despite the availability of nutrients, the plants did not grow to the levels supported by the nutrients.
 Another factor is that the aggressive plant management helped control the nuisance plant and algae growth.
-The TSI for Transparency even lower, classifying the lake as mesotrophic.
+The TSI for Transparency was even lower, classifying the lake as mesotrophic.
 This shows that the water clarity was better than expected from the chlorophyll.